Prince Harry says he killed 25 people in Afghanistan on tour of duty

 The prince also claims in his autobiography that his brother, William, and Princess Kate encouraged him to dress up as a Nazi soldier – an incident he has called “one of the biggest mistakes in my life”.

-Harry is reported by The Guardian to also say in the book that William physically attacked him during an argument in 2019 over the Duke of Sussex’s marriage to Meghan Markle.

-He has now branded his brother, the Prince of Wales, his “arch-nemesis”.
+Harry is reported by The Guardian to also say in the book that William physically attacked him during an argument in 2019 over the Duke of Sussex’s marriage to Meghan Markle, and he has now branded his brother, the Prince of Wales, his “archnemesis”.

-His book, due for release on Tuesday, accidentally went on sale early in Spain, and shows he has dedicated his memoir to his wife, children and his mother, Princess Diana.
+His book, due for release on Tuesday, shows he has dedicated his memoir to his wife, children and his mother, Princess Diana.

 On his duty in Afghanistan, he describes watching video of each “kill” when he returned to base, as a nose-mounted video camera on his Apache helicopter recorded each mission.